-Transport Scotland has avoided a litigation battle after agreeing a settlement with two companies responsible for the construction of a 36-mile bypass in Aberdeen.
+Transport Scotland agrees settlement with two companies over construction of Aberdeen bypass

 Galliford Try and Balfour Beattie will each receive around £32 million to cover additional costs of constructing the £745 million Aberdeen Western Peripheral Route (AWPR).

 The bypass was fully opened in February, having initially been expected to be completed by spring 2018.